Light up the season with smart grid

 As the lights are hung through the porches and yards, there seems to always be that one light that doesn’t want to work.
 Only a few years ago, before LED upgrades to string lights, there was a time if one light on the strand went out then the entire strand went black.
 The image described before you is much like the country’s antiquated electrical grid.
 When one house loses power, it causes the other houses on that electrical line to suffer.
 However, with a smarter grid, much like the updated LED lights used today, utilities are able to pinpoint the problem area quickly thus reducing blackouts.

 During this holiday season spend time with family, friends and the things that matter most to you.
-Happy holidays, from Smart Grid Consumer Collaborative!
+Happy holidays, from Smart Energy Consumer Collaborative!

 By Taylor Fraser | November 24, 2014